To listen to the blog post “What Makes a Good Marriage? 5 Rules To A Happy Marriage” over reading it just click the play button below.

 The most emotional part of my grandparent’s 55th-anniversary party was to see their children, grandchildren, and great-grandchildren there.
 There have been people who gave speeches stating that they got married because my grandparents were married and they aspire to have a marriage just like them.
 And I was one of those people.
 Apart from my speech, I said that I want to marry a man just like my grandfather and that their relationship was something that I aspire to have.
 He has truly shown me what a real man is.

+If you want to know how to have a happy marriage then think of your legacy.
 When you sit and see all of the children who are productive.
 None of them are on drugs, unemployed, or homeless; that is something to get excited about.
 To know that they came from being poor with no working inside bathrooms, that is something to smile about.
-And when you see a great-grandchild that is given every opportunity in the world, (to get on a plane or drive for hours to do so) that is something to smile about.
 That is building a legacy.
 When you can look back and see what you have built together as a couple.

 Even though my grandparents are in their 70’s they are still in love and they show each other love all the time.
 For their wedding anniversary, my grandfather upgraded my grandmother’s Mercedes.
 And during the first dance, my grandfather still bowed to my grandmother and spun her around (even though he walks with a cane), so that he could give her that special moment.
 That is love.
 Showing someone else loves to make them happy EVEN when it makes you uncomfortable.

 For some people, it can get routine after 5 years.
 But that is only if you make it routine.
 My grandfather could have said, I don’t want to dance I am on a cane.
 But no, he thought about his wife and what would make her happy and decided to do something to make her happy.
 And that is something that each person has to choose over making excuses.